Tractables/LogicCircuits.jl/README.md

 true
 ```

 Logical constraints are often written in conjunctive normal form (CNF).
-These can be loaded from file and compiled into circuits, using a SDD manager whose decomposition structure is specified by a *vtree* file.
+These can be loaded from file and compiled into circuits, using an SDD manager whose decomposition structure is specified by a *vtree* file.

 ```julia
 manager = SddMgr(zoo_vtree("iscas89/s208.1.scan.min.vtree"))